Care Leaver Covenant

 Additional financial support

-Bursary: Wakefield College University Centre offers a care leavers bursary.
+Bursary: University Centre Wakefield offers a care leavers bursary.
 This award will be made to any UK student who has left local authority care in the 2 years prior to enrolment on the first year of study, irrespective of postcode.
 This is a non-means tested bursary of £1,500 per year of study.